Chart Color Schemes

 Population growth drivers in Paynesville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, Paynesville's population is estimated at around 3,680.
-This reflects an increase of 44 people since the 2021 Census, which reported a population of 3,636.
-The change is inferred from AreaSearch's estimate of 3,557 residents as of June 2024 and 144 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Paynesville (Vic.) is around 3,680.
+This figure reflects an increase of 44 people since the 2021 Census, which reported a population of 3,636 people.
+The change is inferred from the resident population of 3,557 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 144 validated new addresses since the Census date.
 This level of population equates to a density ratio of 643 persons per square kilometer.
-Over the past decade, Paynesville has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%.
-Population growth was primarily driven by interstate migration contributing approximately 83.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Exceptional growth is predicted over the period 2026 to 2041, with the suburb expected to grow by 1,952 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 55.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future population trends predict exceptional growth, placing the suburb in the top 10 percent of locations outside capital cities, with an expected increase of 1,892 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 48.1% over the 17 years.

 Frequently Asked Questions - Population